Call4Cloud | MMP-C | Autopilot | Device Preparation

 Rudy has created a blog about this topic some time ago.
 I advise you to read his blog first before we continue.

-After you have read this blog, you will know what you need to do to make sure an App protection policy is in place to protect your Apps.
+After you read this blog, you will know what you need to do to ensure that an App protection policy is in place to protect your Apps.
 So, let’s create the app protection policy.

 And the data protection Settings.
 Of course, this is just an example.
-But in our opinion saving copies of original data to the local storage must not be allowed in any way!
+But in our opinion, saving copies of original data for local storage must not be allowed in any way!

 Maybe you have read his other blogs about app protection.
 In one of them, Rudy shows how you could configure the App protection policy to make sure when a user account is disabled the data is wiped from the device.